Guam Kingfishers

 Saving Guam Kingfishers

-Guam Kingfishers, known locally as Sihek, have been Extinct in the Wild for four decades.
-They were decimated to the brink of total extinction on the island of Guam by the arrival of an invasive species, the Brown Tree Snake.
-Had it not been for biologists rescuing the remaining wild population in the late 1980s, bringing them into expert care, Guam Kingfishers might have been officially declared Extinct.
+Guam Kingfishers, known locally as sihek, have been Extinct in the Wild for four decades.
+As one of just 11 land birds native to Guam, sihek are culturally significant to the island’s history and those who call it home.
+Unfortunately, they were decimated to the brink of total extinction in Guam by the arrival of an invasive species, the Brown Tree Snake.
+Had it not been for biologists rescuing 29 of the remaining wild population in the late 1980s and bringing them into expert care, Guam Kingfishers might have been officially declared Extinct.

 Sihek Recovery Program